Visiting Gunkanjima – A Japanese Industrial Age Ruin

 Access Information: How to Visit Gunkanjima

 As highlighted earlier, the tours are in Japanese but audio sets providing commentaries in other languages are provided.
-Most tour staff would also speak a minimum level of English too.
+Most tour staff would also speak a minimum level of English.

 The Darker Side of Gunkanjima

-When Japan applied for Battleship Island to be added to the UNESCO World Heritage Sites list in 2009, South Korea put up a furious opposition.
-Gunkanjima has since been approved as a UNESCO heritage site, with South Korea backing down after a last minute compromise.
-The controversy, however, is far from over, and in August 2017, South Korea released an eponymously named movie detailing the lives of Korean prisoners on Battleship Island.
+South Korea thus put up a furious opposition when Japan applied for Gunkanjima to be listed as a UNESCO World Heritage Site in 2009, with the Koreans ultimately retracting their complaint after a last-minute compromise.
+The controversy, however, was far from over, and in August 2017, South Korea released an eponymously named movie detailing the lives of Korean prisoners on Battleship Island.

 Should you wish to know more about this debate before visiting the island, do read this write-up on Wikipedia.